-- Participation in Innovation – As the times when technology evolves, newer products keep entering the market and older ones become obsolete, therefore, to keep the returns coming, it is best for a venture capitalist to keep investing in the innovations so that he develops a perennial return source.
+- Participation in Innovation – As the times when technology evolves, newer products keep entering the market, and older ones become obsolete, therefore, to keep the returns coming, it is best for a venture capitalist to keep investing in the innovations so that he develops a perennial return source.

 - Launch-Pad for Entrepreneurship – Small business gets the necessary resources for expansion and getting higher sales.
 Therefore VC investment drives entrepreneurship.

-- Lack of Liquidity – As the shares in the company are not traded on the stock exchange the investment becomes illiquid and it is a big problem to find an interested buyer because the range of investor search becomes very limited.
+- Lack of Liquidity – As the shares in the company are not traded on the stock exchange, the investment becomes illiquid, and it is a big problem to find an interested buyer because the range of investor search becomes very limited.
 IPO or buyouts are more probable for successful ventures, however, if the venture is struggling or about to fail, exit becomes problematic.

-- Long Term Investment – As the investment can take place at a very early stage and the returns may come at a very later date, therefore gestation period till the time the company becomes attractive is quite longer than an average investment horizon.
+- Long Term Investment – As the investment can take place at a very early stage, and the returns may come at a very later date, therefore gestation period till the time the company becomes attractive is quite longer than an average investment horizon.
 Only patient investors can take such an investment, however, the returns compensate for a greater period of illiquidity.

 - Market Value Determination is very Difficult –If the product is highly innovative, there might be very low chances of competitors existing and also there is a lower chance of gauging how the product will be received by the target audience.
-Investment is done before such clarity can be gained, therefore assessing the value of the company is difficult because, at times, very promising ideas fail.
+Investment is made before such clarity can be gained, therefore assessing the value of the company is difficult because, at times, very promising ideas fail.
 So determining the amount of investment becomes a little more difficult.

 - Limited Information – As the companies have not existed for a long time, there is very little information regarding their financial position, further, as the product itself is new, the profitability numbers are also not present for too long a time, therefore finding a track record of the company and the product is very difficult.

-- Lack of Information on Competition – These companies work in silos and there is very little publicly available information of the company till it has reached probably the second or third stage of funding when the product is commercially selling and marketing is done at a larger scale.
-So it is very difficult to know how many companies are working on similar ideas and therefore determining a reasonable market share is also difficult.
+- Lack of Information on Competition – These companies work in silos, and there is very little publicly available information of the company till it has reached probably the second or third stage of funding when the product is commercially selling, and marketing is done at a larger scale.
+So it is very difficult to know how many companies are working on similar ideas, and therefore determining a reasonable market share is also difficult.
 All these add to the cloudiness of investment.

-This has been a guide to Venture Capital Financing and its meaning.
+This article has been a guide to Venture Capital Financing and its meaning.
 Here we discuss stages, methods of venture capital financing along with an example, advantages and disadvantages.
 You can learn more about from the following articles –